montogeek/laravel-docs-es/facades.md

 	}

-This class might live in your `app/models` directory, or any other directory that Composer knows how to auto-load.

 We need to be able to resolve this class from the IoC container.
-So, let's add a binding:
+So, let's add a binding to a service provider:

 	App::bind('payment', function()
 	{
 		return new \PaymentGateway\Payment;
 	});

-A great place to register this binding would be to create a new [service provider](/page/ioc#service-providers) named `PaymentServiceProvider`, and add this binding to the `register` method.
-You can then configure Laravel to load your service provider from the `app/config/app.php` configuration file.
+A great place to register this binding would be to create a new [service provider](/docs/ioc#service-providers) named `PaymentServiceProvider`, and add this binding to the `register` method.
+You can then configure Laravel to load your service provider from the `config/app.php` configuration file.

 Next, we can create our own facade class: